-(a) When an EPT determines that a student has a disability, but is not eligible for special education, it shall recommend accommodations, as needed, in such areas as assessment procedures, curriculum, material or programmatic adaptations, behavior management interventions, and supplemental

-- (1) The student's disability and needs will require a Section 504 Plan or - (2) The student's needs can be met within the school's standard instructional conditions and through its educational support system. - (b) If the EPT determines that the student has a disability, but is not eligible for special education, it may proceed to operate as a Section 504 team to determine whether the child is eligible for reasonable accommodations under Section 504.
+- (a) When an EPT determines that a student has a disability, but is not eligible for special education, it shall recommend accommodations, as needed, in such areas as assessment procedures, curriculum, material or programmatic adaptations, behavior management interventions, and supplemental aids and services.
+These recommendations shall be included in the written Evaluation Plan and Report.
+The Evaluation Plan and Report for such a student shall be referred to the student's building administrator who shall arrange for a Section 504 team to consider whether: - (1) The student's disability and needs will require a Section 504 Plan or - (2) The student's needs can be met within the school's standard instructional conditions and through its educational support system. - (b) If the EPT determines that the student has a disability, but is not eligible for special education, it may proceed to operate as a Section 504 team to determine whether the child is eligible for

-2362.2.8 Independent Educational Evaluation (34 CFR §300.502)
+2362.2.8 Independent Educational Evaluation (34 C.F.R. § 300.502)